RobertBurrellDonkin/library-management-system/README.md

 * Consistency is important when maintaining projects within a finely grained microservice architecture.
 Developers without recent familiarity with a particular project need to be able to get up to speed quickly.
-Consistency in packaging conventions facilities this process.
+Consistency in packaging naming conventions facilities this process.
   * Let's assume that these conventions are reasonably standard with a slight bias towards a flatter structure.
   * I lead towards a finely grained microservice architecture.
 Overly deep package structures